Poorva-Shrivastav/Node-from-scratch/README.md

 # https://stackoverflow.com/questions/27637609/understanding-passport-serialize-deserialize

 The main role of this function is to: Validate user - user exists and password in req body and db are same

+# Mongoose

+1. Install mongoose
+2. connect mongoose to express with uri
+3. create schemas
+4. connect db to passport